kwabenaOwusu/CoronaInterventionsABM/README.md

 <details><summary> Overview </summary><br>

-We used the Python module called \href{https://github.com/gboeing/osmnx}{OSMnx} to retrieve the street network and specific points-of-interest (POIs) for Dakar region from OpenStreetMap (a global crowd-sourced world map), and constructed a graph model of it via the python package \href{https://networkx.github.io/documentation/stable/}{NetworkX}.
-The street network consists of all the walkable and drivable paths, storing the paths as edges and junctions as nodes (\autoref{fig:env}).
-The points-of-interest (POIs) includes  34 hospitals, 379 schools, 73 marketplaces, and 728 place-of-worship.
+We used the Python module OSMnx to retrieve the street network and specific points-of-interest (POIs) for Dakar region from OpenStreetMap (a global crowd-sourced world map), and constructed a graph model of it via the python package NetworkX.
+The street network consists of all the walkable and drivable paths, storing the paths as edges and junctions as nodes.
+The points-of-interest (POIs) hospitals, schools,marketplaces, and place-of-worship.
 We represented the three-dimensional map of Dakar region on a flat, two-dimensional map, by projecting it to the coordinate reference system WGS 84 / Pseudo-Mercata (Units: meters - Easting / Northing).

+The agents move along the street network, interact with others, and/or are contact traced and isolated for treatment.
+They are characterized by their trust and consequently compliance to policymakers,  health status (i.e. whether susceptible, exposed, asymptomatic, and symptomatic) and social network ( i.e. other-agents connected to an agent).

 ### Social-network
 * The social network follows a small-world social network (Watts and Strogatz, 1998).
 * Small-world network is a graph with many nodes forming cliques (clusters of nodes which are well connected), and fewnodes   that ‘reach across’ to other cliques.
 * It is an important network structure in the study of human systems because it fits many real world networks (both 	physical and social) very well.

 #### Pseudocode for social network
 	```
 	1. Each individual connects to its 2-nearest neighbors and then subject to random rewiring.
 	2. In each rewiring event, an individual is randomly selected and drops one of its neighbors randomly.